People think that writing is easy.

 The problem by implementing writing rules that once taught in high school is it makes your writing boring!

-There is no one way to cook, and certainly there is no way either to write.
+There is no only one way to cook, and certainly there is no only one way to write either.

 Be creative, experiment, and just remember that there are no rules when it comes to creative work.